Tips for Fitness Businesses to Maximize Profit on Black Friday and Small Business Saturday

 By Denise Prichard

-Black Friday and Small Business Saturday are quickly approaching (November 23rd and November 24th, respectively), which means your fitness business should be nailing down a plan to take advantage of this time of year.
+Black Friday and Small Business Saturday are quickly approaching (November 29 and November 30, respectively), which means your fitness business should be nailing down a plan to take advantage of this time of year.
 Black Friday is notorious for coaxing savvy shoppers out of their homes to purchase the perfect gifts for loved ones.
 And Small Business Saturday?
 Well, this day was created for entrepreneurs like yourself.
-On this day, the entire nation comes together with one purpose in mind - supporting and celebrating small businesses.
+On this day, the entire nation comes together with one purpose in mind—supporting and celebrating small businesses.

 As a fitness business owner, the best way to participate in these lucrative holidays is by offering unique specials that will encourage clients to step foot through your door to try out new classes or merchandise that you sell at your studio.